England. Change location

 Block 3: The Roman Republic

-This block examines Roman cultural identity starting from Greek settlement in Italy to the expansion of the Roman Republic in Italy, the organisation of the Roman Republic, reputations of members of the Roman elite and the city of Rome.
+This block examines Roman cultural identity, starting from Greek settlement in Italy to the expansion of the Roman Republic in Italy, the organisation of the Roman Republic, the reputations of members of the Roman elite and the city of Rome.
 Your work then explores four important figures from Roman history: Spartacus – the leader of a slave revolt; the poet Catullus; the orator Cicero; and the general Julius Caesar.

 Block 4: Rome – City and People